 You are advised not to undertake strenuous physical activities for which you might be medically unfit, and we will not be in any way responsible for any harm which may come to you as a result of your physical capabilities.
 If you have any reasonable reservations as to your physical condition you are advised to have a medical check-up by a qualified doctor before embarking on any exercise.

-Membership bands must be worn at all times, these require to be scanne.
+Membership bands must be worn at all times, these require to be scanne.these require to be scanned on arrival at the fitness gate.
 If you forget your band, you must inform a member of the fitness team and use the sign in sheet prior to working out.
 If you lose your band, you may purchase a replacement at a cost of £5 from reception.
 Sharing of bands to other members as well as permitting access to non members is strictly prohibited and will result in termination or temporary cessation of membership.

 It is your responsibility to ensure that you fully understand the exact nature of each activity you undertake, the risks involved, skill levels required, and the equipment needed for your safe participation.
 You should never participate in an activity where you are unsure of any of the above aspects.
 If unsure, please speak to a member of staff.